aaronsaray/aaronsaray.com/_posts/2008-05-30-dig-for-windows.markdown

 tags:
 - windows
 ---
 For those of us who develop on windows, we can sometimes feel linux tool envy.
-One particular tool is the 'dig' command.
+One particular tool is the `dig` command.
 Well, luckily, you can get this to run on windows easily:

 ### Download Bind from ISC